Understanding Your Ankle Sprain

 A sprained ankle is a very common injury, with approximately 25,000 people—athletes and non-athletes, children and adults—experiencing it each day.
-An ankle sprain affects the ligaments, tough elastic bands of tissue on the outside of the ankle that connect the ankle bones to each other and protect the ankle joint from abnormal movements, such as twisting, turning and rolling of the foot.
+An ankle sprain affects the ligaments, tough elastic bands of tissue on the outside of the ankle that connect the ankle bones to each other and protect the ankle joint from abnormal movements, such as twisting, turning, and rolling of the foot.
 When a ligament stretches beyond its normal limit, a sprain occurs.
-While most sprains respond quickly to treatment, up to 40% of patients will develop chronic ankle instability that makes it easy to re-injure the ankle.
+All in all, if handled incorrectly, 40% of patients with ankle sprains will develop chronic ankle instability.
+This chronic instability makes you far more likely to reinjure your ankle.

-Grade I sprains (mild) occur when the ligaments are overstretched, but only a small number of fibers are torn.
+These sprains occur when the ligaments are overstretched, but only a small number of fibers are torn.
 The ankle becomes tender and swollen.
-The injury will heal by itself with R.I.C.E.—Rest, Ice, Compression and Elevation—but the ankle will likely be more susceptible to re-injury, and some individuals may need to wear an ankle brace during strenuous activity.
+The injury will heal by itself with R.I.C.E.—Rest, Ice, Compression, and Elevation.
+But, the ankle may be more susceptible to re-injury.
+Some individuals may need to wear an ankle brace during strenuous activity.

-In grade III ankle sprains (severe), the ligament is completely torn, causing severe pain, widespread swelling and bruising, loss of joint function and an inability to bear weight.
+This is when the ligament is completely torn, causing severe pain, widespread swelling & bruising, loss of joint function, and an inability to bear weight.
 People with grade III sprains should follow the R.I.C.E. principles and seek medical attention as soon as possible.
-Cast immobilization is sometimes required for several weeks to minimize ankle stress, but surgery to repair the ruptured ligament is rarely necessary.
+Cast immobilization is sometimes required to minimize ankle stress, but surgery to repair the ruptured ligament is rarely necessary.

 For more tips like this to help ease ankle pain click here to get your free copy of my foot and ankle pain report which reveals 7 ways to end it to help get you exercising again within days.

 Our quick and easy-to-follow guide is to get you started on the right path toward a pain-free life.

 ABOUT THE AUTHOR